pkro/tensorflow_cert_training/readme.md

 Notes from the udemy course by "zero to mastery".

+Also notes and follow along from the book "Hands-On Machine Learning [...]" by Aurélien Géron in [handsonml](./handsonml/)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**